analogdevicesinc/doctools/docs/fundamentals.rst

    not a native Sphinx feature.
    ``toc`` and ``localtoc`` are concepts inherited from Sphinx.

-By the concept of ``repotoc``, it is possible to each doc to reference other repository doc using the :ref:`in-org-ref` role.
+By the concept of ``repotoc``, it is possible for each doc to reference other repository docs using the :ref:`in-org-ref` role.